© 2021 Matt Thomas

 • Asking too many questions is better than too few

-• Establish what your input and output is supposed to be
+• Establish what your input and output should look like

 • Find edge cases